 Goldeneye had a great set of supporting characters.
 Trevelyan was in the mould of Scaramanga and Silva, a dark mirror to Bond who had skills to match 007.
 Bond could have gone a similar route.
 Bean does make the role compelling and able to make the audience overlook the problem of his casting.
 Bean was in his mid-30s at the time yet playing a character who remembered a tragedy from 50 years ago.

 Goldeneye had one of the best collections of villains in a Bond film.
 Famke Janssen impressed as Xenia Onatopp, a character with the most suggestive name since Holly Goodhead in Moonraker.
-She was incredible as a henchwoman who was a black widow who killed people with her thighs.
-She had the most aggressive sex scene in a 12/PG-13 rated film.
+She was incredible as a henchwoman since she was a black widow who killed people with her thighs.
+She had the most aggressive sex scene in a 12/PG-13-rated film.
 Alec Cumming as Boris was incredibly narcissistic as Boris, Trevelyan’s hacker who liked to play games and couldn’t stand it when things didn’t go his way.
 He had one of the funniest deaths in the franchise.
 The final villain was Ourumov (Gottfried John), a Russian general who taunted Bond during the pre-title sequence and used his authority to great effect.

 Natalya was a great Bond girl.
 She was a computer programmer whose skills became useful during the mission.
 Natalya had a similar arc to Kara in The Living Daylights because both were ordinary women thrust into a Bond mission.
 Like Kara, Natalya had a more practical dress sense.
 My favourite Natalya moment was after the attack on the radar station.
 She was in shock because all her friends and co-workers had been killed and she was overwhelmed with emotion when she screamed at the broken voice recognition device.